garnajee/garnajee.github.io/content/posts/home-server.md

 * fill the information for: `*.yourdomain.com` and `yourdomain.com`

 ## Setup all the services
-### Transmission-openvpn
+### qBittorrent

-Nothing to setup or maybe the "Speed Limits" depending on your internet connection.
+Use categories, tags, priorities and queueing according to your workflow.
+For troubleshooting reference, see [`qBittorrent.conf`](https://github.com/garnajee/home-server/blob/master/qBittorrent.conf).

 ### Radarr & Sonarr